Bug report #9480

 3) Using each pair of intersection points, from nearest point calculate if the middle point of each segment is inside.

-#11 Updated by Larry Shaffer about 10 years ago
+#11 Updated by Larry Shaffer over 10 years ago

 Yes, that seems like it might be faster, especially if the intersections can be done incrementally (if that matters).
 For example in this case, after the first two intersections are located, that would be all that is needed.